 Because glue traps are nontoxic and don't pose a risk to the environment, you should keep a few boards in pest-prone areas just in case.
 You can always check them once per week or so and monitor the pest activity more effectively.
 Once you have control of the situation, you can scale back your pest control efforts and perform preventative checks every two or three months.

 You don't always have to call in the professionals when rats invade your property.
-With the right treatments, you can check for and monitor rat activity while setting up curative traps, baits and glue boards to remove the pests.
+With the right treatments, you can get rid of rats and check for and monitor rat activity while setting up curative traps, baits and glue boards to remove the pests.
 Pedchem provides numerous rat control products for do-it-yourself pest control and professionals in the field.
 Whether you're eliminating an existing infestation or preventing one in the future, rely on the many rodent control products available online at Pedchem.

 Comments will be approved before showing up.